cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-wait.md

   })
 ```

-You could also use the [`spread`](spread) command here to spread out this array into multiple arguments.
+You could also use the [`cy.spread`](http://on.cypress.io/api/spread) command here to spread out this array into multiple arguments.

 ```javascript
 cy